 SchoolSafety.gov SchoolSafety.gov is a resource for the American public, primarily K-12 school administrators, to access free information, guidance, best practices, and tools that make school safety initiatives more actionable in schools.

 Kaiser Permanente Thriving Schools is our all-in engagement to improve the health of students, staff, and teachers.
-On this site, you’ll find the tools and ideas to help you create healthier school environments, build habits for healthy eating and active lifestyles, and support social and emotional well-being.
+On this site, you’ll find the tools and ideas to help you create healthier school environments, and build habits for healthy eating and active lifestyles.

 From a Nation at Risk to a Nation at Hope Recommendations from the National Commission on Social, Emotional, and Academic Development- The Aspen Institute National Commission on Social, Emotional and Academic Development was created to engage and energize communities in re-envisioning learning to encompass its social, emotional, and cognitive dimensions so that all children can succeed in school, careers, and life.
 The Commission’s work has drawn on research and promising practices to recommend how to make all these dimensions of learning part of the fabric of every school and community.